sugaryourcoffee/syc-svpro/README.md

 * Extract rows and columns of interest `extract`
 * Count values `count`
 * Do arithmetic operations on the values `calc`
+* Sort the rows based on column values

 When I have analyzed the data I use _Microsoft Excel_ or _LibreOffice Calc_ to create nice graphs.
 To create more sophisiticated analysis *R* is the right tool to use.